-This one was not easy to get hold of and when I finally got one in the hands, it had to pour.
-Good for some 4matic flexing?
+This one was not easy to get hold of and when I finally got the keys to one, it had to pour.
+Good for some 4Matic flexing?

 Anyhoo, the C class is a snug place to be in and what’s more surprising is that it rides stiffer than a B8 A4 despite being 8 years apart.
 On eco or comfort driving mode, gear shifts are jerky where we’ve got fuel efficiency to be blamed.
 Switch things into other of this two and the 43 will drive completely different to any model in the C class range.